 A primary source is the original source of a piece of information.
 It provides first-hand testimony of an idea, shows original data, or documents a historical event.
 Examples include a scientific study in a journal, a photograph, documentary footage, or an interview.

-A secondary source provides interpretation and analysis.
-It is generally at least one step removed from the event and is often based on primary sources.
-Examples include books & articles that summarize and describe information gathered from other sources.
-Encyclopedias fall in this category, though you may hear some people refer to these as tertiary sources since they contain quick overviews of a topic and are even further removed from primary sources than the typical book or article.
+A secondary source relays information, offering interpretation and analysis of some other cited source.
+It is often based on primary sources.
+Examples include books & articles that discuss information gathered from other sources.
+Encyclopedias fall in this category, though you may hear some people refer to these as tertiary sources since they just contain brief overviews of a topic that are often further removed from primary sources than the typical book or article.